tamlut-modnys/curriculum/hsl-23-2/hsl4/hsl4.md

 ~[~nec ~bud ~wes ~sev ~per]
 ```

 `skim` takes a list and a gate that takes one argument and returns either `%.y` or `%.n`.
 It returns a list of only the elements that made the gate return `%.y`.
+It's the equivalent of `filter` in other languages.

 Here in the example, we define a custom gate `isodd` which returns `%.y` if a number is even and `%.n` otherwise.

 ```
 =/  is-even  |=(a=@ud =((mod a 2) 0))